jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "Good.
 Because I was definitely jealous of Tyler Kim.
 Irrationally, completely jealous."

 We're still dancing, moving in small circles, the song building around us.
 This close, I can see the flecks of darker blue in his eyes, the small scar above his left eyebrow from when he fell learning to skate as a kid.
+Can see the way he's looking at me like I'm something precious and terrifying and worth it all at once.

 "I don't know how to do this," I admit.
 "You leave December 28th.
 Spring break is all we'd have until June.
 Your parents—"

 "Will deal with it.
 We'll figure it out."
-His forehead touches mine.
+His forehead touches mine, and the contact sends electricity down my spine.
 "Sophie, I don't have all the answers.
 But I know I don't want to spend the next two weeks avoiding you because we're both scared."

 "I'm terrified," I whisper.